hvrt-vcs/hvrt/README.md

     SQL backends.
   - `git` and `hg` are "piles of files" systems.
 It seems unlikely this will change for some reason.
-For as interesting as this style of data management is, it is limiting for extending the system.
-A "real" database just seems cleaner to me; since sqlite works basically everywhere, it fits the bill quite well for local repo storage, even in a more centralized model.
+For as interesting as this style of data management is, it is limiting for extending the system to other backends.
+A SQL database just seems cleaner to me, since many databases support the SQL standard so porting should be relatively easy; since sqlite works basically everywhere, it fits the bill quite well for local repo storage on clients, even in a more centralized model.

 ### Design ideas

-Most of these are based on a single rule/commandment: "Thou shalt not throw away data".
+Most design choices are based on a single rule/commandment: "Thou shalt not throw away data".
 Most issues I have with `git` are that useful data gets thrown away easily.
 Usually this is justified with the idea that it creates "clean history".
 I'm not sure that is good enough justification.
-Some examples of git playing loose and fast with it's history: branches aren't synchronized by default, renames and copies aren't tracked, rebasing/squashing is done all the time because the default tools make it easy, and so on).
+Some examples of git playing loose and fast with it's history: branches aren't synchronized by default, renames and copies aren't explicitly tracked, rebasing/squashing is done all the time because the default tools make it easy, and so on).
 It is better to layer extra data on top of what exists, or add metadata to hide data that is rarely needed.
 Metadata is incredibly small, and therefore, cheap.
-Layering extra metadata or hiding the a small amount of metadata costs little space, and no computation time if you do not reference it.
+Layering extra metadata or hiding the a small amount of metadata costs little space, and no computation time if you do not reference or use it.

 * Branches
   - In the same vein as `fossil`, branches should be "global" by default (i.e.